MOTS-cMitochondriaAMPKMetabolismPeptides

 • MOTS-c is a 16-aa peptide encoded in the mitochondrial 12S rRNA gene — not the nuclear genome — making it one of only a few known mitochondria-derived bioactive peptides (Lee et al., Cell Metabolism, 2015).

-• Intraperitoneal injection of MOTS-c in high-fat diet mice reduced diet-induced obesity by 40% and improved insulin sensitivity, with effects attributed to AMPK activation in skeletal muscle.
+• Intraperitoneal MOTS-c in high-fat diet mice reduced diet-induced obesity by 40% and restored insulin sensitivity, with the effect tracing back to AMPK activation in skeletal muscle.

-• MOTS-c translocates to the nucleus in response to metabolic stress, binding AMPK and upregulating genes involved in glucose uptake, fatty acid oxidation, and mitochondrial biogenesis.
+• Under metabolic stress MOTS-c moves into the nucleus, binds AMPK, and turns on genes for glucose uptake, fatty acid oxidation, and mitochondrial biogenesis.

-• Circulating MOTS-c levels in humans decline significantly with age, with levels in 50–65 year-olds approximately 40–60% lower than in 20–30 year-olds — suggesting a potential role in age-related metabolic decline.
+• Circulating MOTS-c drops hard with age — levels in 50–65 year-olds run roughly 40–60% lower than in 20–30 year-olds, which lines up neatly with age-related metabolic decline.

 What Is MOTS-c and Where Does It Come From?

-The discovery of MOTS-c challenged the longstanding model of mitochondria as passive energy factories.
-Mitochondria are endosymbiotic bacteria that became integrated into eukaryotic cells approximately 2 billion years ago.
-They retain their own circular genome, which encodes 37 genes in humans — 13 protein-coding, 22 tRNAs, and 2 rRNAs.
-MOTS-c is encoded within one of those rRNA genes (12S rRNA), in a region not previously recognised as protein-coding.
+MOTS-c broke the old "mitochondria are passive energy factories" model.
+Mitochondria are basically endosymbiotic bacteria that got absorbed into eukaryotic cells about 2 billion years ago, and they kept their own circular genome.
+In humans that genome carries 37 genes — 13 protein-coding, 22 tRNAs, 2 rRNAs.
+MOTS-c is hidden inside one of those rRNA genes (12S rRNA), in a region nobody had flagged as protein-coding.

-Lee's team used computational genomics to identify the open reading frame encoding MOTS-c within 12S rRNA, synthesised the corresponding peptide, and showed it was expressed endogenously in multiple tissues including liver, skeletal muscle, and plasma.
-MOTS-c circulates in the blood, meaning it functions as a hormone — communicating mitochondrial metabolic status to distant tissues.
+Lee's team used computational genomics to find the open reading frame inside 12S rRNA, synthesised the peptide, and showed it was actually expressed in liver, skeletal muscle, and plasma (Lee et al., Cell Metabolism, 2015).
+Because it circulates in the blood, it acts as a hormone — the mitochondria are using it to broadcast their metabolic status to distant tissues.

-The mitochondrial genetic origin of MOTS-c is not merely an interesting curiosity — it's functionally relevant.
-Because mitochondria replicate independently of nuclear DNA and accumulate mutations at approximately 10× the rate of nuclear DNA, MOTS-c levels vary by mitochondrial haplotype.
-Published data shows that individuals with certain mitochondrial haplogroups associated with longevity (e.g., haplogroup D4 in Japanese centenarian studies) have higher MOTS-c expression.
-This connects MOTS-c to the genetics of exceptional longevity in a way no nuclear-encoded peptide can claim.
+The mitochondrial origin isn't trivia, it's functionally important.
+Mitochondria replicate independently of nuclear DNA and accumulate mutations at roughly 10× the rate, so MOTS-c levels vary by mitochondrial haplotype.
+Published data shows people with longevity-associated haplogroups (haplogroup D4 in Japanese centenarian cohorts is the cleanest example) carry higher MOTS-c expression.
+That ties MOTS-c to the genetics of exceptional longevity in a way no nuclear-encoded peptide can match.

 What Is MOTS-c's Mechanism of Action?

-Nuclear translocation under stress: In metabolic stress conditions, MOTS-c translocates from the cytoplasm to the nucleus, where it directly binds and activates the AMPK promoter and interacts with ARE (antioxidant response element) binding proteins.
-This nuclear role — a peptide acting as a transcriptional modulator — is mechanistically unusual for a circulating hormone.
+Nuclear translocation under stress: When the cell hits metabolic stress, MOTS-c moves out of the cytoplasm and into the nucleus, where it directly binds and activates the AMPK promoter and interacts with ARE (antioxidant response element) binding proteins.
+A circulating peptide acting as a transcription factor in the nucleus is mechanistically weird — most hormones don't do that.

-Glucose and fatty acid metabolism: MOTS-c treatment increases GLUT4 translocation to the plasma membrane (enhancing glucose uptake) and upregulates CPT1 and other genes governing mitochondrial fatty acid oxidation — the combined effect being improved metabolic flexibility.
+Glucose and fatty acid metabolism: MOTS-c pushes GLUT4 to the plasma membrane (more glucose uptake) and upregulates CPT1 plus other genes that govern mitochondrial fatty acid oxidation.
+Net effect is improved metabolic flexibility — the cell can switch fuels more efficiently.

 What Does the Research Show?

-The Kim/Lee 2015 Cell Metabolism paper remains the foundational study.
-Key findings:
+The Kim/Lee 2015 Cell Metabolism paper is still the foundation (Lee et al., Cell Metabolism, 2015).
+The key findings:

-• High-fat diet (HFD) mice receiving intraperitoneal MOTS-c (0.5 mg/kg daily for 4 weeks) gained 40% less body weight than HFD controls
+• High-fat diet (HFD) mice on intraperitoneal MOTS-c (0.5 mg/kg daily for 4 weeks) gained 40% less body weight than HFD controls

-• Glucose tolerance was dramatically improved: MOTS-c-treated mice had fasting glucose levels comparable to normal chow controls despite the HFD
+• Glucose tolerance was dramatically better — fasting glucose in MOTS-c mice matched normal-chow controls despite being on the HFD

 • Insulin sensitivity (insulin tolerance test) was fully restored in MOTS-c-treated HFD mice

-• Skeletal muscle AMPK phosphorylation was markedly increased in treated animals
+• Skeletal muscle AMPK phosphorylation jumped in treated animals

-• MOTS-c improves muscle function and reduces age-related sarcopenia in older mice (Reynolds et al., 2019)
+• MOTS-c improves muscle function and reduces age-related sarcopenia in older mice (Reynolds et al., Nat Commun, 2021)

-• MOTS-c has anti-inflammatory effects in macrophage models, reducing NF-κB activation and pro-inflammatory cytokine output
+• MOTS-c is anti-inflammatory in macrophage models, dialling down NF-κB activation and pro-inflammatory cytokine output (Kim et al., FASEB J, 2018)

 MOTS-c: Metabolic Effects in High-Fat Diet Mouse Model (Kim/Lee et al. 2015) Three grouped bars showing MOTS-c vs control outcomes.
 Weight gain: MOTS-c group gained 60% as much as controls.
 Fasting glucose: MOTS-c 71% of control values.
 Insulin resistance HOMA index: MOTS-c 45% of controls.
 Source: Lee et al. Cell Metabolism 2015.
 MOTS-c: Key Metabolic Outcomes vs Control HFD mouse model — Lee et al., Cell Metabolism 2015 (values normalised to HFD control = 100%) MOTS-c treated HFD Control (100%) 0% 50% 100% −40% Weight Gain −29% Fasting Glucose −55% Insulin Resistance Source: Lee et al., Cell Metabolism 2015